YZHA-yuzi/nbRegQF/README.md

 # Fit negative-binomial regression treating known/estimated exposure quantile functions as the covariate

-In this document, we aim to demonstrate: (1) the use of the function to fit negative-binomial (NB) regression models using known exposure quantile functions as the covariate to estimate short-term effects of environmental exposures in a time-series design, (2) the use of function to estimate exposure quantile functions using previously proposed semiparametric Bayesian approaches based on individual-level exposures, (3) the use of to fit NB regression models using estimated exposure quantile functions while accounting for uncertainties associated with estimating quantile functions.
+In this document, we aim to demonstrate: (1) the use of the function `fit.health.knownquan` to fit negative-binomial (NB) regression models using known exposure quantile functions as the covariate to estimate short-term effects of environmental exposures in a time-series design, (2) the use of function `fit.exposure` to estimate exposure quantile functions using previously proposed semiparametric Bayesian approaches based on individual-level exposures, (3) the use of `fit.health.quan.errors` to fit NB regression models using estimated exposure quantile functions while accounting for uncertainties associated with estimating quantile functions.

 ## The health model